-4.2 Within the mandate set out by WTDC Resolution 2, study group chairmen shall be responsible for establishing an appropriate structure to distribute the work, after consulting with study group vice-chairmen.
+3.2.2 Within the mandate set out by WTDC Resolution 2, study group chairmen shall be responsible for establishing an appropriate structure to distribute the work, after consulting with study group vice-chairmen.
 The study group chairmen shall perform the duties required of them within their study groups or within joint coordination activities.

-4.3 The mandate of the vice-chairmen shall be to assist the chairman in matters relating to the management of the study group, including substitution for the chairman at official ITU meetings or replacement of the chairman should he or she be unable to continue with study group duties.
+3.2.3 The mandate of the vice-chairmen shall be to assist the chairman in matters relating to the management of the study group, including substitution for the chairman at official ITU meetings or replacement of the chairman should he or she be unable to continue with study group duties.
 Each vice-chairman should be assigned specific functions by the chairman, after consultation with the study group vice-chairmen, including to assist the chairman and study groups as they produce the outputs called for by WTDC, including as indicated in § 5.6 below.
+Vice-chairmen could be designated by Chairmen as coordinators on specific topics or as focal points for monitoring other programs and sectors.
+Roles should be defined at the beginning of the study period.

-4.4 Study group vice-chairmen may in turn be selected as chairmen of working parties, JRGs or IRGs, or as rapporteurs, with the sole limitation that they may not occupy more than two posts at the same time in the study period.
+3.2.4 To ensure a fair distribution of tasks and to achieve greater participation of the vice-chairmen in the management and work of the study groups and in the work of TDAG, Study group vice-chairmen should preferably undertake other responsibilities such as rapporteurs or vice-rapporteurs of JRGs or IRGs, or as rapporteurs or vice-rapporteurs, but may not occupy more than two such posts at the same time in the study period.

-4.5 The appointment of vice-chairmen is limited to two candidates from each region, taking into account WTDC Resolution 61 (Rev. Dubai, 2014) and Resolution 70 (Rev. Busan, 2014) of the Plenipotentiary Conference to ensure equitable geographical distribution among the six regions3.
+3.2.5 Study group chairmen should participate in WTDC and in TDAG to represent their respective study groups.

-4.6 In order to ensure equitable distribution of the tasks and to achieve greater involvement by the vice-chairmen in the management and work of the study groups, and in the work of TDAG, vice-chairmen should be considered first to assume the leadership role of any new or existing activity, including working party chairmanships within the ITU-D study groups.
+[3.2.6 Study group chairmen shall comply with the provisions of the Constitution, the ITU Convention, the General Rules of conferences, assemblies and meetings of the Union and Resolution 1 of WTDC.
+Support and advice from BDT staff should be provided to the study group chairmen in this regard.]

-4.7 Study group chairmen should participate in WTDC and in TDAG to represent the study groups.
+[3.2.7 Chairmen and vice-chairmen of study groups and other groups, as well as rapporteurs, shall be impartial in the performance of their duties.]

-5 Rapporteurs
+3.3 Rapporteurs and vice-rapporteurs on ITU-D Questions

-5.1 Rapporteurs are appointed by a study group in order to progress the study of a Question based on contributions received and to develop new and revised reports, opinions and Recommendations.
+3.3.1 Rapporteurs and vice-rapporteurs are appointed by a study group in order to progress the study of a Question based on contributions received and to develop [draft new and revised] /[output] reports, opinions and Recommendations.
 A rapporteur shall have responsibility for only one Question.
+Rapporteurs and vice-rapporteurs may be representatives from Member States, ITU-D Sector Members, Associates, SMPs or Academia4.

-5.2 Rapporteurs of an IRG are appointed in accordance with WTDC Resolution 59.
+3.3.2 Chairmen of IRG are appointed in accordance with WTDC Resolution 59.

-5.3 Because of the nature of the studies, rapporteur appointments should be based both on expertise in the subject to be studied and on the ability to coordinate the work.
+3.3.3 Because of the nature of the studies, rapporteur appointments should be based [not only] on expertise in the subject to be studied [but also] on the ability to coordinate the work [and productive participation to ITU-D activities].
 Elements of the expected work carried out by the rapporteurs are described in Annex 5 to this resolution.

-5.4 Clear terms of reference for the work of the rapporteur, including expected results and deliverables as specified in §§ 12.1 to 12.5 below, should be added to the corresponding Question, by the study group, as required.
+3.3.4 Clear terms of reference for the work of the rapporteur, including expected results and deliverables as specified in §§ 3.10.1 to 3.10.5 below, should be added to the corresponding Question, by the study group, as required.